-- demonstrate group and organizational dynamics that will increase their effectiveness in organizations. - demonstrate a basic knowledge in each assessed area-Accounting, Finance, Economics, and Statistics. - 3. demonstrate knowledge and understanding of the marketing environment, organizational vision (strategic plan) and the strategic marketing plan. - demonstrate knowledge and understating of modern-day law and how it pertains to business activity.
+- demonstrate a basic knowledge in each assessed area-Accounting, Finance, Economics, and Statistics. - demonstrate knowledge and understanding of the marketing environment, organizational vision (strategic plan) and the strategic marketing plan. - 4. demonstrate knowledge and understating of modern-day law and how it pertains to business activity.